TheShahnawaaz/ShahOJ/static/js/README-MonacoEditor.md

-# Monaco Editor Component for PocketOJ
+# Monaco Editor Component for ShahOJ

-A comprehensive, reusable Monaco Editor integration with advanced features for the PocketOJ competitive programming platform.
+A comprehensive, reusable Monaco Editor integration with advanced features for the ShahOJ competitive programming platform.

 ## 🚀 Features